CaptainYes/CaptainYes/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Adam Hegner, I am a It Cyber major trying to get through college.
+I'm Adam Hegner, I'm a It Cyber major trying to get through college.
 Currently not working on anything at the moment but hopefully that will change soon.